truecharts/public/docs/common/values/serviceAccount.md

     main:
       enabled: false
       primary: true
+      automountServiceAccountToken: true
   ```

 - Helm Template: ❌

+Can be defined in:

+- `.Values`.serviceAccount

+---

-For every `serviceAccount.NAME` that is enabled it will
+For every `serviceAccount.[NAME]` that is enabled it will
 create a `ServiceAccount` object.

 `primary` flag is used to decide what `serviceAccountName`